Skip to main contentIBM ST4SD

 DataReference is the way to define references to data in FlowIR.

-Components define their dependencies to other components in the graph and data external to the graph (e.g. input, data, and application-dependencies) using DataReferences.
+Components define their dependencies to other components in the graph and data external to the graph (e.g. input, data, and application-dependencies which are custom directories that experiments may bundle) using DataReferences.
 Key-outputs also use DataReferences.

 A DataReference can have two forms: an absolute and a relative representation.
 The latter is syntax sugar for the former.